louis70109/video-lottery-bot/README.md

 ngrok http 5000
 ```

-or maybe you have npm enviroment:
+or maybe you have npm environment:

 ```
 npx ngrok http 5000